ART DIRECTION / DESIGN & CONCEPT / BRAND IDENTITY/ DIGITAL COMMUNICATION STRATEGY

-The Guggenheim coat is my final project of the third semester in fashion design at Amsterdam Fashion Institute (Sept 22 - Jan 23).
+The Guggenheim coat is my final project of the third semester in design and textile technologies at the faculty of digital media & creative industries in amsterdam (Sept 22 - Jan 23).
 Under the theme "Atelier" we explored shape around the human body and how to create form through techniques in pattern making, construction and material manipulation.

 Inspired by the organic architecture of Frank Lloyd Wright and his theory of the harmony of form and fuction, I developed the idea for my coat referencing the design, print and concept to my recent visit to the Guggenheim in New York.
 I started experimenting with manipulating the garments basic construction focusing on the shoudler's silhouette.
 The final product is a layered coat design with an oversized shoulder cut, self-made block prints and lasercuts on sustainable coffee-dyed cotton twill and silk.
 Both print and layout of the lasercut are inspired by the museum's architecture - referencing the spiral floor plan and rasterised glass ceiling.

-This project was my semester's work of the third semester Atelier in design and textile technologies at amsterdam fashion institute (September 2022 - January 2023).
+This project was my FINAL WORK of the third semester in design and textile technologies at THE FACULTY FOR DIGITAL MEDIA & CREATIVE INDUSTRIES, AMSTERDAM (September 2022 - January 2023).